Skip to content

 matrix_to_solve, map_index_vertices = interaction_matrix_from_placed(

-placed_vertices, self.device
+placed_vertices, self.device._pulser_device

 )